Your feelings about diet problems

 Being diagnosed with cancer and having treatment takes a while to come to terms with.
 You have to cope with the knowledge of having cancer as well as the physical effects of treatment.

 For many of us, eating is a very social event.
 It can be one of the most enjoyable things we do in life.
 If you are having problems eating, it can affect your self-image and isolate you from social occasions.
 This can make you depressed, anxious and lower your self esteem.
 Cultural and religious beliefs can also play a part in how you feel about food and eating.

-If you have lost a lot of weight and don't feel like eating, it can be very hard to come to terms with the change in your body and how you see yourself.
+It can be very hard to come to terms with the change in your body when you have lost weight.
+This can be made more difficult if you don't feel like eating.
 All of this may bring up some extremely strong emotions that can be very hard to deal with.
 This is not uncommon - many people need some sort of help and support during this difficult time.
 Counselling may help.
 Or you may prefer to talk to friends and family or other people who have similar problems.

 Your whole life has changed.
 If your cancer is very advanced, you may also be worried about the possibility of dying.
 This can be very frightening and you may not feel that you can talk about it.
 But it is better to try and express these feelings with someone that you can trust.
 We have information about talking about dying in our dying with cancer section.
 We also have information about coping with diet problems in advanced cancer.

 Diet problems can be especially difficult for your friends and family to cope with.
 They want to help but may not seem to be able to.
 They may associate how much you eat with you getting better.
 They may be desperate for you to eat and try hard to make you eat.
 They may say “If only you would eat and put on weight, then I know you would get better” or “I have made this just for you, it is your favourite food”.